-TWENTY-SOMETHING YEARS AGO ALMOST TO THE DAY, I ate pickles for breakfast with lovely Dan Koshansky, a retired railroad conductor and an organic gardener in suburban Long Island.
-I was garden editor at “Newsday” newspaper then, and the beat included many a recipe tasting at harvest time.
+ONE HIGH-SUMMER DAY 30-something years ago, I ate pickles for breakfast with lovely Dan Koshansky, a retired railroad conductor and an organic gardener in suburban Long Island.
+I was garden editor at “Newsday” newspaper then, and the beat included many a recipe-tasting at harvest time.
 It’s how I learned to garden, and to cook from the garden: from people like Dan.
 I want to share his recipe for how to make dill pickles, refrigerator style, with you.
 Enjoy.

 making dan koshansky’s pickles

 THESE PICKLES were a hand-me-down recipe from Dan’s mother.
 And they couldn’t be simpler.
-Those in the photo (top) are from a batch I made many years ago (photo by Kit Latham).
+Those are from a batch I made many years ago (photo by Kit Latham).

-Wash jars: Run gallon or half-gallon canning jars through the dishwasher or wash thoroughly.
+Wash jars: Run gallon or half-gallon canning jars through the dishwasher or otherwise wash thoroughly.

-Prepare your brine: To each quart of water that has been boiled and brought to room temperature, add ¾ cup of distilled white vinegar and 4 Tablespoons Kosher salt (Dan would say “heaping Tablespoons”).
+Prepare your brine: To each quart of water that has been boiled and brought to room temperature, add ¾ cup of distilled white vinegar and 4 Tablespoons Kosher salt (Dan would say “heaping tablespoons”).
+See the link in the box at the bottom of this story on brands of salt and their relative saltiness.
 Estimate how many quarts to make depending on how many jars you will pack with pickles.
 Note: Do not use reactive pots (like aluminum) for making brine.
 Stick with stainless and glass equipment for pickling tasks.

 Wash and pack small cukes (or green tomatoes or peppers) into clean glass jars, into which fresh dill has been layered on the bottom first.

-Add 1 Tablespoon of pickling spice and lots of chopped garlic.
-(Trust me, I can still recall the garlic-for-breakfast experience.
+Add 1 Tablespoon of pickling spice (a link on what’s in pickling spice is in the box down below, too) and lots of chopped garlic.
+Trust me, I can still recall the garlic-for-breakfast experience.
 Up to you how much.
 And frankly I never chop it, as you can see in the photo.
-Creative license!)
+Creative license!

 Cover with plastic wrap and let stand out until soured, perhaps a couple of days, then refrigerate with lids on.